soyuka/explorer/README.md

   # When calculating directory size we stop at the max_depth
   max_depth: 10 #Default 10
   concurrency: 100 #Default 100
+remove:
+  # mv will move files to a trash directory
+  # rm will delete them
+  # empty to disable deletion
+  method: 'mv'
+  trash: './trash'
 database: './data/users' # don't touch if you don't know what you're doing
 app_root: '/'
 session_secret: 'Some string here'